kostasgalexiou/ResynPy/README.md

    PR20CG15-1840-002|PR20CG15-1840-204	pair score: 19.75
    ```

+- `selected_pairs.png`

+   A figure showing the haplotypes of the individuals in the first selected pairs, in a color-coded manner.

 - `PairComparison.log`

    Log file with the arguments used by the user and the different steps run by the pipeline.
 When the user runs again the pipeline the file is appended with the new information, so that the user can have a calendar of the different runs that can serve for evaluating the different parameters of the pipeline.